A national celebration! A community’s commemoration. How will you observe our nation’s 250th birthday?

 Formed by resolution from Harrisonburg City Council, the Harrisonburg VA250 committee led by Jennifer Bell, Harrisonburg Tourism Manager will plan commemorative events and activities, promote and support activities organized by local organizations and encourage community participation in this semiquincentennial milestone.
 The Harrisonburg Committee works in collaboration with the Rockingham County VA250 Committee led by Penny Imeson Director of Rocktown History.

-Numerous local organizations have pledged their involvement, including the Brethren and Mennonite Heritage Center, Bridgewater Historical Society, the City of Harrisonburg Public School’s Social Studie Department, Daughters of the American Revolution (Massanutten Chapter), Harrisonburg Downtown Renaissance, James Madison University, Massanutten Regional Library, the Plains District Museum, Rockingham County Tourism, Rockingham Circuit Court, Rocktown History, the Virginia Quilt Museum and others.
+Numerous local organizations have pledged their involvement, including the Brethren and Mennonite Heritage Center, Bridgewater Historical Society, the City of Harrisonburg Public School’s Social Studie Department, Daughters of the American Revolution (Massanutton Chapter), Harrisonburg Downtown Renaissance, James Madison University, Massanutten Regional Library, the Plains District Museum, Rockingham County Tourism, Rockingham Circuit Court, Rocktown History, the Virginia Quilt Museum and others.

 The Harrisonburg and Rockingham County VA250 Committees are seeking dedicated volunteers to assist in planning the 250th anniversary commemoration of the American Revolution.
 These committees, which meet jointly, are looking for volunteers, support and committee members to help plan and implement activities for this significant event.